willirath/2019-02-01_what_is_holding_us_back_on_our_way_towards_open_science/towards_reproducible_science.md

 class: middle, center

-# Towards ~~Reproducible~~ Repeatable Science
+# ~~Reproducible~~ Repeatable Work Flows

 Willi Rath (wrath@geomar.de)

-.medium[**Thanks:** *Martin Claus, Christina Roth, Carsten Schirnick, Claas Faber, Kai Grunau, Klaus Getzlaff, Torge Martin*]
+.medium[**Thanks:** *Martin Claus, Christina Roth, Carsten Schirnick, Claas Faber, Kai Grunau, Klaus Getzlaff, Torge Martin, ...*]

 ---

-class: top, left
+class: middle, left

-## Two parts

---

-### Part One -- A (Repeatable?)
-Example
+## Part One — A (Repeatable?)
+Analysis

-*As a dummy project, we'll look at the seasonal cycle of sea-surface height (SSH).
+*As an example project, we'll look at the seasonal cycle of sea-level.
 We'll see that there is a phase shift of 1/2 year between the northern and the southern hemisphere.*

-### Part Two -- Repeatable Workflows at Geomar
+## Part Two — Repeatable Workflows at Geomar

-*We'll see which building blocks for a repeatable scientific work flow are available at Geomar.*
+*We'll go through building blocks for a repeatable work flow are available at Geomar.*

 ---